The selection of the doctoral students is based on the admission criteria of the SCE:

 2. Eligible applicants for doctoral studies must have been awarded a grade corresponding to "good" (cum laude approbatur, 3/5) or higher for their Master’s thesis or a corresponding scientific final paper.

 If the applicant’s grade is lower than required or if their earlier degree does not include a scientific thesis, the applicant must present additional academic merits in support of their admission.

 3. Eligible applicants for doctoral studies must have completed advanced studies, achieving a grade of "good" (3/5) or higher in the major subject of their Master's or other previous degree.

 4. Eligible applicants for doctoral studies must produce a high-quality research plan, that is suitable for the research profile of the doctoral programme.
 The research plan is drawn up in accordance with the guidelines of the doctoral programme and in collaboration with the applicant’s prospective supervisors.

-5. Eligible applicant for doctoral studies must have two supervisors who have committed to oversee the doctoral dissertation of the applicant.
+5. An eligible applicant for doctoral studies must have two supervisors, both of which must hold a doctoral degree, who have committed to oversee the doctoral dissertation of the applicant.

 The prospective supervisors must work at the University of Eastern Finland, either in the Philosophical Faculty or in the Faculty of Social Sciences and Business Studies.
 For persons applying for the right to pursue doctoral studies in the Philosophical Faculty, one of the supervisors has to be a professor or an associate professor.
 For persons applying for the right to pursue doctoral studies in the Faculty of Social Sciences and Business Studies, one of the supervisors has to be a professor, associate professor, docent or a person with equivalent qualifications.